MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

 >
 > State Code (GST Reg.
 No.) and first two digits of GST Registration Number should be same.

-## To set up GST in general ledger setup
+## To set up GST on general ledger setup
 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **General Ledger Setup**, and then choose the related link.
 2. Fill in the fields as described in the following table.